 - Kosher salt to taste

-- Combine all ingredients in a wide pot like a 10 inch brazier or stock pot.
-Cook on medium heat, stirring occasionally, until the pan is nearly dry, roughly 1 hour.
+- Combine all ingredients in a wide pot or heavy bottom saucepan like a 10 inch brazier or stock pot and cook on high.
+Bring to a boil on medium-high heat, then turn the heat down to medium-low, stirring occasionally, until the pan is nearly dry, roughly 1 hour.

 - Transfer the mixture to a high-speed blender and puree using the accelerator attachment until you get a velvety smooth puree, if you have to, add a little hot water to make it smooth and help the blade catch, you can always cook the water off slowly in a wide pan or add some pectin to thicken it if it's too loose.

 - Pass the mixture through a fine mesh strainer or chinois, stir in the lemon zest to taste if using, season with salt until it tastes good to you (start with a teaspoon and go from there) transfer to a labeled, dated container and refrigerate until needed. *See note.